Mongolian beef is a very mysterious recipe that came to us from China. You’ve probably seen it in Asian restaurants, especially Chinese takeaways.

 The name of this recipe might make you think it’s from Mongolia – a country in East Asia, but no, it’s not a Mongolian recipe.
 It’s a delicious and popular dish in the Chinese and Taiwanese cuisines.

+You can find this dish at most Chinese restaurants in America.
 Usually, this dish consists of stir-fried flank steak slices with vegetables in a sweet sauce.
 The sauce is usually a combination of soy sauce, hoisin sauce, brown sugar and chili peppers.
 The dish is often served with steamed rice or noodles.

 As you can see, many of these ingredients are not keto-friendly as they contain added sugars, gluten, and too many carbs.
 However, with a few simple ingredient swaps, you can still enjoy Mongilian Beef on a keto diet without sacrificing flavor.

-We recommend serving the beef with a low-carb vegetable of your choice, such as sauteed spinach or steamed broccoli, instead of noodles or pasta.
+I recommend serving the beef with a low-carb vegetable of your choice, such as sauteed spinach or steamed broccoli, instead of noodles or pasta.

 Ginger is another spice used in this recipe that is commonly used in various Asian meals.
 It’s full of vitamins, anti-inflammatory, and antioxidant effects so your meat not only wakes your taste buds up but also keeps you keto-healthy.

-We use xanthan gum to thicken the sauce as a substitute for cornstarch.
+I use xanthan gum to thicken the sauce as a substitute for cornstarch.
 You can also use guar gum.

-To make the sauce as sweet as the regular recipe, we add some erythritol.
+To make the sauce as sweet as the regular recipe, I add some erythritol.
 You can add your choice of keto sweetener, such as monk fruit, or feel free to not use any sweetener if you don’t like it sweet.

 Prepare and cook beef: Slice beef into finger-size strips then add in a zip bag (or a bowl) with xanthan gum and mix well.
 This will help thicken the dish.